Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

-Also we have obtained an inheritance, having been predestined according to His purpose who works all things
+Also, we have obtained an inheritance, having been predestined according to His purpose who works all

-Turning specifically to Christ, Paul declares that He existed before all things came into being, and He is the source
+Turning specifically to Jesus, Paul declares that He existed before all things came into being, and He is the source of

 We could say that He places, keeps, sustains, and preserves the all by His very life.

-the all ] by the word of His power.
-(Hebrews 1.3)
+panta, the all ] by the word of His power.
+(Hebrews 1:3)

-Clearly by revelation, Paul declares that Christ who created the all will also fill the all with His very life, and He will
+Clearly by revelation, Paul declares that the Son who created the all will also fill the all with His very life, and He will

 begin with (but not end with) the ecclesia , which is His spiritual, glorified body.

-might be given to those who believe.
-(Galatians 3.22)
+Christ might be given to those who believe.
+(Galatians 3:22)

 Through Him to reconcile all things [ ta panta, the all ] to Himself, having made peace through the blood of His

-How will Christ complete this great plan?
-He will sum up or gather up the all in Himself, subjecting the all to Himself and then
+How will the Son complete this great plan?
+By summing up the all in Himself, subjecting the all to Himself and then

 subjecting Himself to God the Father.
 The Mitchell Bible translates the word subjection as "completely arranges,

 humbly aligns and then appends and puts under shelter all humanity."
 This is not a forced subjection but an act of

 grace and love.
-Don't miss this vital point: The Son of God's love will subject Himself to the Father.
+Don't miss this vital point—the Son of God's love will subject Himself to the Father.

 He has put all things [ panta ] in subjection under His feet.
 But when He says, "All things [ panta ] are put in

-things [ ta panta, the all ] are subjected to Him, then the Son Himself will be subjected to the One who
+all things [ ta panta, the all ] are subjected to Him, then the Son Himself will be subjected to the One who

 we know it and, most likely, as we don't know it, for it includes the unseen as well.
 There is nothing left out of the